kubernetes/test-infra/boskos/mason/README.md

 ### Fullfilling Thread

-The fullfilling thread will look at the config resource needs, and will acquire the necessary resources.
+The fulfilling thread will look at the config resource needs, and will acquire the necessary resources.
 Once a resource is acquired it will update the virtual resource LEASED_RESOURCES user data.
 Once all resources are acquired, it will be put on the cleaning queue.